 Our surgeons are experts in head and neck surgery as well as reconstructive and plastic surgery.
 We assess both function and appearance to achieve the best chance for cure and optimal quality-of-life outcomes.
 We also offer genetic testing, advanced imaging techniques, and support services that include speech and swallowing rehabilitation and occupational and physical therapy, both during and after treatment.

-We maintain a busy clinical and surgical presence at NYU Langone’s Head and Neck Center at Perlmutter Cancer Center, Tisch Hospital, Kimmel Pavilion, NYU Langone Hospital—Brooklyn, NYU Winthrop Hospital, NYC Health + Hospitals/Bellevue, and the VA NY Harbor Healthcare System.
+We maintain a busy clinical and surgical presence at NYU Langone’s Head and Neck Center at Perlmutter Cancer Center, Tisch Hospital, Kimmel Pavilion, NYU Langone Hospital—Brooklyn, NYU Langone Hospital—Long Island, NYC Health + Hospitals/Bellevue, and the VA NY Harbor Healthcare System.
 At these locations, we perform both ablative and reconstructive surgery for head and neck cancer, including the use of regional flaps, myocutaneous flaps, and microvascular free-flap techniques.